manish87sharma/Node-key-concepts/README.md

     - Start the SQLEXPRESS with -m parameter( to be added in startup parameter) and restart the service
     - Start the SQL studio with administrator and reset the password and role in security->logins->user.
     - Remove the -m parameter and restart the service.
+    -

+### To use import statement in node js

+- add type in package.json and use flag --es-module-specifier-resolution=node